audreyqyfu/MRTrios_analysis_general/README.md

 The scripts should be used in the following order:

-•	DownloadHarmonizedData.R : this files downloads the harmonized methylation data from TCGA, combine it with additional data (gotten from BRCA), and save the processed data for further analysis.
+•	DownloadHarmonizedData.R : this file downloads the harmonized methylation data from TCGA, combine it with additional data (gotten from BRCA), and save the processed data for further analysis.

 •	DataProcessing.R: this file performs logit transformation of the methylation data and extracts ER+ and ER- patients from the clinical dataset.